 Purpose: To connect theories to practice from a transtheoretical lens.

-Each case will be assigned to two students, one as a client and the other as a social worker to practice in an 8-minute session in an assigned interviewing room so that the case owner and other students can observe directly through watching the interview in the classroom through close-circuit TV.
+Each case will be assigned to two students, one as the client and the other as the social worker.
+The pair will use the case to practice in an 8-minute unrehearsed mock therapy session.
+The session will be conducted in an assigned close-circuit TV interview room so that the case owner and other students can observe the interaction directly.

 - Individual Meeting with the Instructor: You will meet with the instructor to plan your live interview.
 You may discuss or rehearse your techniques with the instructor but not with the assigned "client" so that you can appreciate the use of transtheoretical approaches in a spontaneous clinical session. - 2.
 Worker's Role: When acting the role as a worker, you must start the case interview as if it is in the middle of a session so that skills can be demonstrated within the allotted time.
-You may bring the case summary and other therapeutic materials to the session. - 3.
-Client's Role: It is optional to discuss the "client" case with the instructor in order to decide what additional information may be needed.
-Allow the worker to start the conversation and role play accordingly.
+You may bring the case summary and other therapeutic materials to the session.

+- 3. Client's Role: It is optional to discuss the "client" case with the instructor in order to decide what additional information may be needed.
+Allow the worker to start the conversation and role-play accordingly.
 You may bring the case summary to the session. - 4.
 Supervisor's Role: Each of the other observing students in class is expected to play the role of an observer or supervisor who watches the interview and provides brief written feedback to the interviewer with at least one strength and one suggestion.
 Format of feedback is posted on Bb.

 Grading Criteria: Appropriate therapeutic skills in your worker's case (30 points, see Rubrics); Three therapeutic techniques from at least two theories are the minimum expectations.
 Please note that two individual consultation meetings with the instructor are required to get your complete grade for this course.
-You must prepare a three-generation family genogram and bring it to the first required meeting.
+You must prepare a three-generation family genogram and bring it to the first required meeting where you will discuss your selected issue.
+The second meeting will be to discuss your approach in the practice interview as mentioned above.
 You must also perform your professional roles when acting as a client and as a supervisor (5 points each, see Rubrics)